 Our operations consist of one reportable segment.
 We have a single, company-wide management team that administers all properties as a whole rather than by discrete operating segments.
 We track only basic operational data by area.
 We do not maintain complete separate financial statement information by area.
 We measure financial performance as a single enterprise and not on an area-by-area basis.
-Our operations are limited to the United States and we focus on both unconventional resource plays and conventional plays in the Appalachian and Southwestern regions of the United States.
+Our operations are limited to the United States and we focus on both unconventional resource plays and conventional plays in the Appalachian and Midcontinent regions of the United States.

-Outlook for 2014
+Outlook for 2015

-Our capital expenditure budget for 2014 has been initially set at approximately \$1.52 billion.
-As has been our historical practice, we will periodically review our capital expenditures throughout the year and adjust the budget based on commodity prices, drilling success and markets for our products.
-At December 31, 2013, approximately 80% of our expected 2014 natural gas, NGLs and oil production is hedged.
-For a complete discussion of our hedging activities, a listing of open contracts at December 31, 2013 and the estimated fair value of these contracts as of that date, see Note 11 to our consolidated financial statements.
-Our estimated 2014 capital expenditure budget detail and budget by area are shown below:
+Our capital expenditure budget for 2015 has been set at approximately \$870 million.
+As has been our historical practice, we will periodically review our capital expenditures throughout the year and may adjust the budget based on commodity prices, drilling success and markets for our products.
+At December 31, 2014, we have entered into hedging agreements covering 229.7 Bcfe for 2015.
+Since year-end 2014, we have entered into additional natural gas and NGLs hedges for 2015, 2016 and 2017.
+For a complete discussion of our hedging activities, a listing of open contracts at December 31, 2014 and the estimated fair value of these contracts as of that date, see Note 10 to our consolidated financial statements.
+Recently, natural gas and crude oil prices have dropped significantly.
+In response to the weakened natural gas and crude oil market, we lowered our capital expenditure budget that was announced in December 2014 from \$1.3 billion to \$870 million and we have announced a plan to close our Oklahoma City administrative and operations office by mid-2015 to reduce general and administrative expenses.
+These properties will be operated out of our Fort Worth offices.
+Our estimated 2015 capital expenditure budget detail and budget by area are shown below: